Simple answer: if you're not a kit-lens-only shooter, five or six.

 So how do the mirrorless mounts fare?

-- Canon EOS M: Only has a fast moderate wide prime, a wide-angle zoom, a mid-range kit lens, and a telephoto zoom, and not all of these are available in all markets.
+- Canon EOS M: Only has a fast moderate wide prime, a wide-angle zoom, several mid-range kit lenses, and a telephoto zoom, and not all of these are available in all markets.
 Can use EOS lenses via adapter to provide macro and perhaps some telephoto capability.

 - Nikon 1 (CX): Has the three basic zooms (kit lenses), a superzoom, and a super telephoto zoom.
 Their first prime was not wide enough; their second prime was a normal lens that is near perfect (18.5mm f/1.8).
 Their third was an expensive and superb moderate telephoto (32mm f/1.8).
 The system is missing a macro, though you can use the 40mm or 60mm Micro-Nikkor on an FT1 to solve the problem, and solve it in spades.
 Still missing a fast telephoto, though it has been hinted at.
 Recently available is that super telephoto (70-300mm, which gets you to 810mm equivalent).